Hewlett-Packard-ESS/docker-logstash/README.md

 Or if you prefer, stick your own config in /storage/logstash.conf

 ## License
-This application is distributed unter the MIT License (MIT)
+This docker application is distributed unter the MIT License (MIT).

+Logstash itself is licenced under the [Apache](https://github.com/elastic/logstash/blob/master/LICENSE)